Day 5 of Windmills, Waffles and Waterloo

 Image of a statue in a park

 It wasn’t long before I had to say cheerio to Emily and Ferris, and left them at the station to get their train to Schipol and flight home.
-They’d left me with a little challenge so I completed that and then headed for the closest pub qo quickly use the loo.
+They’d left me with a little ‘treasure hunt’ challenge.
+This was great fun, as it had me wandering round parts of the city I’d not yet seen, and took up the rest of my afternoon.
+Once I had completed that, I headed for the closest pub to quickly use the loo.

+There are quite a lot of Irish bars in Amsterdam, and I thought this one looked particularly welcoming.
+I was absolutely right!
 It was quite a while before I left O’Reilly’s having bumped into a lovely group of people from Birmingham.
-But I thought I’d best get back to the campsite while I still knew how!
+To be honest I could have stayed all night, but I thought I’d best get back to the campsite while I still knew how!

 On my way back to the station I had one last look at Dam Square and then it was back on the train to Schipol.